-- i.
-Ensure that all electronic equipment and wiring in their premises are regularly checked and properly maintained; - ii.
-Observe good housekeeping by separating combustible materials, e.g. thermal facsimile paper, diskettes, etc from electrical peripherals; - iii.
-Exercise surveillance and act as appropriate on those occupants who do not comply and keep AES/E&D informed; - iv.
-Ensure that its premises are adequately protected by fire extinguishers and other fire safety equipment based on the advice provided by AES in accordance with Chapter 4 of this Section;
+- (a) Ensure that all electronic equipment and wiring in their premises are regularly checked and properly maintained; - (b) Observe good housekeeping by separating combustible materials, e.g. thermal facsimile paper, diskettes, etc from electrical peripherals; - (c) Exercise surveillance and take action as appropriate on those occupants who do not comply and keep AES/E&MP informed; - (d) Ensure that its premises are adequately protected by fire extinguishers and other fire safety equipment based on the advice provided by AES in accordance with Chapter 4 of this Section; - (e) Ensure that all staff and occupants observe the fire prevention measures listed in Chapter 2 of this Section and its appendices together with Schedule 3 of CAG Tenancy Agreement (where applicable); - (f) Appoint fire wardens / assistant fire wardens for its own premises, and inform FPS of any changes to their appointed fire wardens / assistant fire wardens;

-- v.
-Ensure that all staff and occupants observe the Fire Preventive Measures listed in Chapter 2 of this section and its appendices together with Schedule 3 of CAG Tenancy Agreement (where applicable); - vi.
-Appoint fire wardens / assistant fire wardens for its own premises, and inform FPS of any changes to their appointed fire wardens / assistant fire wardens; - vii.
-Ensure that its staff are familiar with the fire evacuation plan; - viii.
-Encourage its staff to attend relevant fire safety training at the Singapore Aviation Academy or conducted by FPS; and - ix.
-Ensure all renovations, major alterations and additions have been approved by FSSD and AES.
+- (g) Ensure that its staff are familiar with the fire evacuation plan; - (h) Encourage its staff to attend relevant fire safety training at the Singapore Aviation Academy or conducted by FPS; and - (i) Ensure all renovations, major alterations and additions have been approved by FSSD and AES.